mapillary/mapillary-js/.github/CONTRIBUTING.md

 - `yarn test` runs the complete test suite.
 - `yarn test-watch` runs an interactive test watcher.
 - `yarn build` creates a `dist` folder with the package.
-- `yarn build-docs` builds the documentation in the `docs/build` folder.
+- `yarn build-doc` builds the API reference in the `docs/api` folder.
+- `yarn start` starts a development server and rebuilds on source file changes.
+- `yarn clean` removes the build output.

 We recommend running `yarn test` to make sure you don’t introduce any regressions as you work on your change.